June in Åre

 A reminder: In June, the ground is still wet from the winter’s downpour.
 Seek drier terrain to help protect our trails and mountains from excessive wear and tear.
 Also, nature is full of new life and curious and unsuspecting little ones, so keep your dog on a lead (always), avoid bushy areas and avoid getting close to baby animals, as well as their parents.
 Thanks for your help!

-This day is not only Sweden’s National Day.
-It also marks the season opening of Åre Bike Park Downhill, which means events and happenings all round.
+This day marks the season opening of Åre Bike Park Downhill, which means events and happenings all round.
 This is a highlight for experienced cyclists and curious beginners with a touch of National Day celebrations but, of course, you don’t have to be on two wheels to take the lift and get a ride up to higher grounds.
 If you plan on renting a bike, please place your booking well beforehand as pressure is high this day.
 What you need to know about Åre Bike Park Opening:

 Fall in Love with Hiking